-Some users find that at 3 lbs., 7 oz., it is light enough to be pressed into service as a 1-person tent.
+It can even be used as a 1-person tent due to its light weight.
 There are “fast and light” pitching options that allow you to reduce the weight even further.

 Ventilation is good.
 “Kickstand” vents that prop themselves open help eliminate moisture and keep the tent cool in warm weather.
 You can increase ventilation by rolling up the vestibule part way, even when it’s raining.

 The tent has two mesh pockets and hangs loops at either end that provide adequate off-the-floor storage space.

 One caveat is that this tent has a relatively small floor space.
 This may present some problems for people over six feet, particularly if there are two of them in the tent, but the combination of two-door design, near vertical walls, good ventilation, and the bright color, make the 2-person Hubba Hubba NX Tent one of the most livable tents in its weight class.

 - Ingenious design makes this tent very easy to pitch even without any help